-Switzerland seeks to evacuate its nationals from coronavirus epicentre
+Swiss suspend flights to and from China amid coronavirus outbreak

-The Swiss authorities are exploring options to evacuate nationals keen to leave the quarantine city of Wuhan, the centre of the coronavirus outbreak in China.
+Meanwhile, Swiss authorities are exploring options to evacuate nationals keen to leave the quarantine city of Wuhan, the centre of the coronavirus outbreak in China.
 This follows evacuation announcements by various nations, including Japan, Germany and the United States.

-The Swiss Federal Department of Foreign Affairs (FDFA) confirmed on Wednesday that it is in discussions with other partner countries about options to evacuate Swiss nationals from Wuhan.

 “The Swiss Embassy in Beijing is in regular contact with Swiss nationals who are known to be in quarantined areas including those who want to leave the country,” said FDFA.
 It added, that it is in close contact with the Chinese authorities and countries with nationals in the area and that “modalities for departure are being discussed.”